xuankimtran/docs-1/pages/katalon-analytics/docs/ka-integration-jira.md

 ---
 ## Overview

-Katalon TestOps provides seamless integration with Jira that brings several benefits for team collabortion including:
+Katalon TestOps provides seamless integration with Jira that brings several benefits for team collaboration, including:
 * Quickly attach Jira issues to Katalon Test Case or Test Run.
 * Easily view detail of Jira issue on one click from Katalon TestOps.
-* Easily view test result for each release in Jira.
+* Easily see the test result for each release in Jira.

 **Prerequisites:**
 * The [Katalon BDD Add-on for Jira](https://docs.katalon.com/katalon-studio/docs/BDD-field-jira-cloud.html#install-and-use-katalon-bdd-custom-field-in-jira-cloud) installed